devtron-labs/devtron/docs/user-guide/user-guide.md

 * Multi level security policy at global, cluster, environment and application for efficient hierarchical policy management
 * Behavior driven security policy
-* Define policies and exception for kubernetes resources
+* Define policies and exception for Kubernetes resources
 * Define policies for events for faster resolution

 #### Application debugging dashboard

-* One place for all historical kubernetes events
+* One place for all historical Kubernetes events
 * Access all manifests securely for eg secret obfuscation
 * _**Application metrics**_ for cpu, ram, http status code and latency with comparison between new and old
 * _**Advanced logging**_ with grep and json search